 - Lack of standardization.
 Many developers touched the code during its long life, each with his own coding style and preference.
 Many COBOL versions can coexist within the same application, each with its own flavor.

 - Lack of time.
-This is a huge effort of the entire organization through an extended period of time (measured in years).
-Many organizations just cannot afford to spend that much time and effort for the migration.
+This is a huge effort of the entire organization over an extended period of time (measured in years).
+Many organizations just cannot afford to spend that much time and effort on migration.

 Maybe it would make more sense to let the legacy system do what it does best (and you know it can do it because it did it for the past 40-50 years) and use the modern programming languages to build a better UI, a mobile application, and other modern features on top of it.

 For 30 years, we’ve been told that COBOL is dead.
 Yet, it looks like COBOL is not going anytime soon.
 What do you think is the future of COBOL?